open-guides/og-aws/README.md

 -	There is a [local version](https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/) of DynamoDB provided for developer use.
 -	[DynamoDB Streams](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) provides an ordered stream of changes to a table.
 Use it to replicate, back up, or drive events off of data
 -	DynamoDB can be used [as a simple locking service](https://gist.github.com/ryandotsmith/c95fd21fab91b0823328).
--       DynamoDB indexing can include primary keys, which can either be a single-attrubute hash key or a composite hash-key range.
+-       DynamoDB indexing can include primary keys, which can either be a single-attribute hash key or a composite hash-key range.
 You can also query non-primary key attributes using [Secondary Indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html).

 ### DynamoDB Gotchas and Limitations